When painting courts, we apply 3 coats of paint after the binder goes down.

-Before any paintings occur, we do all repairs to the surface first.
+We do all repairs to the surface prior to the painting.

 It is always recommended to have a binder application before recolouring the court.
 The binder fills voids in the court and binds the aggregate which strengthens the surface and provides a good underlayer for the coloured paint.
 We would not be able to guarantee any court which is coloured without a prior binder application.

 A representation of the standard court colours is shown in the adjacent chart (two tones of green, two tones of blue and red.
-Special colours are also available on request but will be subject to lead times.
+Special colours are also available upon request.

 The price of special colours will be requested from the paint manufacturer as it depends on their runs and the demand for that colour.
 The cost of other standard colours is the same as two tone green but there may be a wait for other colours due to the manufacturer’s runs.
 The two tones of green are always available.